 The affected knee joint needs to be elevated to reduce swelling.
 The knee has to be elevated in such a way that it is raised above the chest level.
 This enables the heart to pump up the swelling from the knee is a gravity-free plane.

 Surgery is usually the last option.
 It is usually done for a grade 3 injury.
-The surgery is called a knee ligament repair and it involves stitching the torn ligament with a healthy tendon.
+The surgery is called a knee ligament repair and it involves stitching the torn ligament.

 The recovery time of an MCL sprain depends on the severity of the injury.